 - Market Rate + 20%: Pretty self-explanatory!
 Use that GlassDoor research to your advantage.

 - Badass MoFo Rate: This is a tried and true method, but it’s not for the faint of heart.
 Cindy Gallop (badass business woman) advises people in marginalized groups to “Say the highest number you can without laughing.”
 No, I’m not telling you to say that your salary is $1 Billion dollars per year, rather, I’m challenging you to think big.
 What is the absolute most you could make in this role?
 There’s your #.

 Okay, so in a few niche industries (like NGOs), the org won’t negotiate your salary.
 Their first offer is their final offer.
 Before entering negotiations, do some research online to figure out if they only give one offer.

 But, for most companies/orgs/entities, they will always lowball you on the initial offer.

 For instance, if a company expects to pay a candidate $50K a year, they’ll offer somewhere in the $42K neighborhood.
 The biggest mistake I see candidates make is saying, “Oh, well I can totally live on that.
 I’m just gonna take it.”And their future employer is stoked, because they just got a deal.

 You are not a flash-sale, and you are no one’s “deal.”
 Always counter offer, and try to do this over email as opposed to the phone.
-We’re socialized to be agreeable/positive, and sticking up for you/your salary is much harder when you’re on a phone call.
+We’re socialized to be agreeable/positive in-person, and sticking up for you/your salary is much harder when you’re on a phone call.